zhouyl/flowblade/docs/components/forms/checkbox.md

 # Checkbox

 Checkbox component for selecting one or more options.
 Checkbox provides a flexible way to create checkbox inputs with support for various sizes, colors, and states.
+Perfect for multi-select options, agreements, and feature toggles.

 ## Basic Usage